sachinoliver/blog/_posts/2019-08-08-Stack-Based-Buffer-Overflow.md

   height: 585
 ---

+This is a walkthrough of the HTB Academy Module for Stack-Based Buffer Overflow on Linux X86.

 ## Buffer Overflow Introduction:

 Buffer overflows are among the most common security vulnerabilities in software applications that can be exploited over the Internet.
 In short, buffer overflows are caused by incorrect program code, which cannot process too large amounts of data correctly by the CPU and can, therefore, manipulate the CPU's processing.